seanmull/vimwiki/index.md

 -   [ ] [LeetCode](LeetCode), take notes on all problems done so far, proiritize the 44 youTube.
 Start consider doing this in python
 -   [ ] Schedule a meet up with Deanna before 3pm on the weekend (sunday)
+-   [ ] Discussion regarding [live and the Devops work statement](live and the Devops work statement) Add the notes from later
 -   [ ] Look into some transparent backgrounds once I get Ultra-wide
 -   [ ] Plan for setting up the dev environment for data-science.
 -   [ ] Look into i3